ecimionatto/conmuncher/README.md

 ## Design
 - 3 thread pools have been provided to increase performance:
-    - single threaded report execution pool .
+    - Report execution scheduled pool .
     - 5 concurrent connections limit is enforce by connection thread pool size.
     - Repository thread pool to improve performance synchonized methods related to keep atomic counting of records.
 - for performance reasons, Monitor is not immutable to avoid creating new instances.